UWindsor-VG-Design-Club/Governance-Consolidated/Board.md

 # Board Regulations

-The following document is a non-binding description of regulations made by the aboard.
+The following document is a non-binding description of regulations made by the board.

 ## Rules of Order and Procedure